-5 Hot Tips to Prepare Your Air Con for Summer
+5 Ways to Prepare Your Air Con for Summer

 1. Clean Your Air Filters

 Cleaning every two or three weeks is the recommended frequency.
 However, if you have pets or are more sensitive to allergens, you may choose to clean the filter more often.
 Luckily, cleaning the air filters is relatively easy.
-For example, on a split system just remove the filter, use a soft brush to clear off any dust, rinse it with warm water and let dry.
-Then you place it back in the unit and everything is good to go.
+For example, on a split system, simply remove the filter, use a soft brush to clear off any dust, rinse it with warm water and let it dry.
+Then you place it back in the unit and everything is good to go!

 2. Look After the Air Ducts

 Duct cleaning has a dual purpose.
-At the very least it removes any dust or debris from inside and helps maintain a cool flow of air – perfect for the hot Australian summer.
+At the very least it removes any dust or debris from inside, and helps maintain a cool flow of air – perfect for the hot Australian summer.

 Much like the necessary steps for keeping filters clean, healthy ducts are good for you.
-Asthma sufferers or anyone with a higher sensitivity to allergens will really feel the difference when there is clean, quality fresh air flowing through the home.
+People who suffer from asthma, or anyone with a higher sensitivity to allergens, will really feel the difference when there is clean, quality fresh air flowing through the home.

-Many people forget about their ducts.
-And really, we understand.
-It’s not always a DIY job where you can easily climb, dust off some vents and then reach down with a broom.
-It can require a professional touch and expert cleaning to keep your air clean and the AC unit working at 100%.
+Many people forget about cleaning their ducts.
+And really, we understand – it’s not always a DIY job.
+Duct cleaning typically requires a professional touch from an expert who can keep your air clean and the AC unit working at 100%.
 They’ll make sure your air con is prepared for summer!

 3. Inspect and Clean the Outdoor Unit

-Once the filters have been cleaned, take a look at the outdoor condenser unit.
-Sometimes they are roof mounted, or you’ll find it tucked away along a side wall.
+Once you’ve cleaned the filters, take a look at the outdoor condenser unit.
+Generally they are mounted to the roof, but can also be tucked away along a side wall.

 Dust, rubbish and garden matter can all build up around the condenser and potentially impact the efficiency of functionality – something you don’t want.
-Without proper venting, the temperature could also get too high and may cause some nasty problems.
+Without proper venting, the temperature could also get too high and potentially cause some nasty problems.
 We recommend you grab a broom and clean up at least every few months, or after any bad weather!

 Sometimes animals can also make a cosy home in and around the condenser unit.
 And while it may seem cute and homely, sadly it doesn’t always end well – for the animal or your home.
 The last thing you want is a lizard or rat to make a big, smelly mess.

-And while you’re outside, perhaps check that the electrical setup looks good, and there are no noticeable issues with the power supply or motor.
+While you’re outside, perhaps check that the electrical setup looks good, and there are no noticeable issues with the power supply or motor.